The HPC Challenge committee is pleased to announce the annual

 in HPC Challenge (this allows more flexibility for the participants to show the strength

-of their system and implementation).
+of their system and its implementation).
 The kernels not present in HPCC need to conform to HPCC's rigor:

 they need to include testing, verification, and performance reporting components.